NoobJsPerson/runget/README.md

 - .help: sends a list of commands with their usage
 - .invite: sends the bot's invite
 - .source: sends the link to this repository
+## Notes
+* when using .addgame command you should pass the id, the abbreviation or game name (case sensitive, put it in "" if it has spaces)
+* when using .addgames command you should pass the same arguments as .addgame but you won't need to use "" if the game name has spaces, also don't add unnecessary spaces.
+Ex:
+✖️ .addgames mcbe | mcbece
+✔️ .addgames mcbe|mcbece
+* adding games stops when an argument is invalid (planned to get fixed soon)